snpsuen/Kubeflow_quickstart/README.md

 #### 2. Download a chosen Pytorch notebook as a python script

-A [simple Pytorch notebook](artifact/Pytorch_RNN_LSTM_AT_example05.ipynb) is provided from this repo as an example for the lab.
+A [simple Pytorch notebook](artifact/Pytorch_RNN_LSTM_AT_example05.ipynb) is provided by this repo as an example for the lab.
 It is adapted from a Pytorch script written by Adrian Tam to train an LSTM DL model to predict about the number of airline passengers in a time series [(see here)](https://machinelearningmastery.com/lstm-for-time-series-prediction-in-pytorch/).

-You may upload the notebook sample to Google Colab or Juypter and download it as a python script via File->Down as on the UI.
+You may upload the notebook sample to Google Colab or Juypter and download it as a python script by clicking \[File->Download as\] on the UI.
 The script is also found as [pytorch_rnn_lstm_at_example05.py](artifact/pytorch_rnn_lstm_at_example05.py) in the artifact directory of this repo

 #### 3. Containerize the python script in a docker